ipfs-shipyard/js-crypto-key-composer/README.md

 Supported encryption algorithms: *none*

-> ⚠️ It's recommended to use the newer PKCS8 format whenever possible because it's able to store more types of keys and support encryption.
+> ⚠️ It's recommended to use the newer PKCS8 format for private keys because it's able to store more types of keys and support encryption.
 </details>

 <details><summary><strong>pcks1-pem (private)</strong></summary>